gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is need, the CRYPTO chunk indicates which DTLS connection this is inteded for using the the DCI bits.
+   It is RECOMMENDED that the DTLS Connection ID is not included in the DTLS records as it is need, the CRYPTO chunk indicates which DTLS connection this is intended for using the DCI bits.

    The DTLS record length field is normally not needed as the CRYPTO Chunk provides a length field unless multiple records are put in